mikecm1/empyr.com/_pages/channel.md

 section_two:
   tagline: Latest & Greatest
   section_header: |-
-    Newest Digital Ad Product,
-    gives 100% attribution to your customers
+    Newest digital ad product provides 100% attribution to your customers
   section_body_copy: Your existing customers will be featured on Empyr's Exclusive
     Consumer Marketplace consisting of 225M+ consumers across the most popular websites and apps.
 This massive consumer reach guarantees there is revenue to be generated.